newrelic/newrelic-quickstarts/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

-# New Relic Observability Packs
+# New Relic One Observability Packs

-The New Relic Observability Pack provides a jump start to getting value from New Relic, for the specific use case an engineer cares about.
+The New Relic One Observability Pack provides a jump start to getting value from New Relic, for the specific use case an engineer cares about.
 It includes clear steps for setting up instrumentation, as well as the basic observability building blocks like dashboards & alerts.
 All of this is available through an open ecosystem where relics, partners and customers contribute their best-practice solutions.

 ## Getting Started